 Don't hesitate to contact us if you have sustained SCI due to someone else's fault and feel you may be eligible for compensation.
 We are spinal cord injury lawyers with vast experience in getting justice and coverage for people who have suffered SCIs because someone was too ignorant to care for their lives.

-We evaluate your grounds for making a claim, then move forward with a personalized service tailored specifically to your needs.
+We evaluate your grounds for making a claim, then move forward with a personalized service tailored to your needs.

 What Are the Levels and Types of Spinal Cord Injuries?